astral-sh/ruff/crates/red_knot_test/README.md

 This test suite contains three tests, named "Literals - Numbers - Integer", "Literals - Numbers - Float", and "Literals - Strings".

-A header-demarcated section must either be a test or a grouping header, it cannot be both.
+A header-demarcated section must either be a test or a grouping header; it cannot be both.
 That is, a header section can either contain embedded files (making it a test), or it can contain more deeply-nested headers (headers with more `#`), but it cannot contain both.

 ## Documentation of tests

 Arbitrary Markdown syntax (including of course normal prose paragraphs) is permitted (and ignored by the test framework) between fenced code blocks.
-This allows naturally documenting test intentions:
+This permits natural documentation of why a test exists, and what it intends to assert:

 ````markdown
 Assigning a string to a variable annotated as `int` is not permitted: